-Tug a Jug - This toy, made by Premier Pet Products, requires the dog to manipulate the jug and rope to try to get the treats out.
+Tug a Jug - This toy, made by Petsafe Pet Products, requires the dog to manipulate the jug and rope to try to get the treats out.
 If you use smaller treats, it is easier for the dog to get the treats.
 If the rope is destroyed, you can place balls in the jug for continued play.
 The other nice thing about this toy is that the jug is see-through so the dogs can see the treats inside.
 This toy has a high difficulty rating in my book so it may be too difficult for inexperienced dogs like puppies.

 Here is a video of my two year old Akita, Kiku, who takes a patient and systematic approach to problem solving:

-Twist and Treat – this is another similar rubber toy called the Twist and Treat is made by Premier.
+Twist and Treat – this is another similar rubber toy called the Twist and Treat is made by PetSafe.
 This toy is probably better for smaller dogs and less powerful chewers.
 This toy has the advantage of being adjustable depending on the size threat you are using so I find it easier for most dogs.